What is the flu?

 Yes!
-There is enough scientific information to show that IIV given in a single, age-appropriate dose is well tolerated by nearly all children and adults who have egg allergies.
-Check with your doctor if you have any questions.
+Studies show that IIV given in one, age-appropriate dose is well tolerated by nearly all children and adults who have egg allergies.
+LAIV is not currently recommended for children with egg allergies.
+Check with your doctor if you have questions.

-- Children with a history of severe egg allergies should have their doctor consult with their
+- Children with a history of severe egg allergies should have their doctor consult with an

 When should my child get the flu vaccine?

-The best time to get the flu vaccine is the late summer/early fall or as soon as it is available in your community.
-If your child does not get the flu vaccine right away, it is still important to get it anytime.
+The best time to get the flu vaccine is the late summer or early fall or as soon as it is on hand in your community.
+If your child does not get the flu vaccine right away, it is still important to get it any time.
 The flu virus infects people in the fall, in the winter, and well into the spring each year.
 Your child can still be protected if she gets a flu vaccine as late as March or April or through June.
 Ask your doctor if you have any questions about the flu vaccine.